null

 Certified MTP offers a wide range of concrete curing boxes, racks, and other storage containers to help you with the concrete curing process.
 Our concrete curing boxes are made to protect concrete specimens before curing in a number of scenarios.
 The Deluxe Thermocure Concrete Curing Box features a recirculating temperature control for applications that use higher temperatures.
 The Economy Thermocure Concrete Curing Box is very portable and perfect for field work.
 Our popular Concrete Curing Box is an economical way to test your concrete molds in almost any environment.

-Concrete Curing Tanks
+Tanks

-No matter what your project, our range of concrete curing tanks are built in a variety of sizes to fit your needs.
+No matter what your project, our range of curing tanks are built in a variety of sizes to fit your needs.
 From our 40 Gallon Plastic Concrete Curing Tank to our 300 Gallon Galvanized Metal Curing Tank, we are sure to have the curing tank to help you produce quality molded concrete specimens including cylinders, beams, and more.
-Sustain the flow of your concrete mixture in these tanks with our Curing Tank Circulator Pump.
+Sustain the flow of your concrete mix in these tanks with our Curing Tank Circulator Pump.
 You can also maintain the temperature of your concrete with our Curing Tank Heater.

-Concrete Curing Methods
+Methods

 - Water curing – used for thinner concrete and to avoid drying.
 The two most common methods are ponding concrete and utilizing sprinklers to even out the water.